amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 ### Instant Qapp

+With instant Qapps we can visualize [parser](https://en.wikipedia.org/wiki/Parsing) variables on a map

 A simplified version of a full Qapp, you can drag-n-drop retreieval of data using the parser lib.

-You can setup alerts and color codes to help visualize the data for the task at hand.
+You can setup alerts and color codes to help visualize the data for the task you're performing.

 These can be saved into a regular Qapp for further reporting.